 Pack Essential Items

 You should always have a first aid kit with you.
-Accidents can happen, so it’s salient to have the necessary equipment to deal with some bumps and scrapes.
+Accidents can happen, so having the necessary equipment to deal with some bumps and scrapes is salient.
 A first aid kit should contain plasters, bandages, and creams.

 Prepare Your Vehicle

 Before going on any road trips, you should always check that your car can survive an extensive trip.
 Long distances and extra weight add up, making cars break down.
 When things like this happen, it’s always good to have AARP roadside assistance.
 If you’re an AARP member, AARP roadside assistance added to your insurance policy will ensure you can reach help 24/7.

 You should also consider doing some basic car maintenance checks before going.
 You should change the oil and check the tire pressure and washer fluid, among others.
 You can take the car to a service for a thorough check-up.
 Visit Automotive Stuff for any auto parts or accessories you may need for your vehicle.
 If you plan to have multiple drivers, you should ensure your car insurance covers a secondary drive.